abdeljabarferdjani/robocup_palbator-hri_js/README.md

 # robocup_pepper-HRI_JS

 ## Dependencies
-You need node atleast version 10 to build and deploy
+You need node version 10 or above to build and deploy

 You can install it with `sudo install.sh`